-CRITICAL ACCOUNTING ESTIMATES
+CRITICAL ACCOUNTING ESTIMATES, ASSUMPTIONS AND JUDGEMENTS

-The preparation of the consolidated financial statements in accordance with IFRS, such as the underlying consolidated financial statements for the year ended December 31, 2019, requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities and expenditures.
-These estimates and assumptions are based on management's best knowledge of the relevant facts and circumstances taking into account previous experience.
-Actual results could differ from those estimates and such differences could be material.
-Estimates are reviewed on an ongoing basis and are based on historical experience and other facts and circumstances.
-Revisions to estimates and the resulting effects on the carrying amounts of the Company's assets and liabilities are accounted for prospectively.
-Information about estimates, assumptions and other sources of estimation uncertainty as at December 31, 2019 that have a risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next year are provided below:
+The preparation of the consolidated financial statements in accordance with IFRS, such as the underlying consolidated financial statements for the year ended December 31, 2020, requires management to make estimates, assumptions and judgements that affect the reported amounts of assets, liabilities and expenditures.
+These estimates, assumptions and judgements are based on management's best knowledge of the relevant facts and circumstances taking into account previous experience.
+Actual results could differ and such differences could be material.
+Estimates, assumptions and judgements are reviewed on an ongoing basis and are based on historical experience and other facts and circumstances.
+Revisions to estimates, assumptions and judgements, and the resulting effects on the carrying amounts of the Company's assets and liabilities, are accounted for prospectively.
+Information about estimates, assumptions, judgements and other sources of estimation uncertainty as at December 31, 2020 that have a risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next year are provided below:

 Valuation of mineral properties - The Company carries the acquisition costs of its mineral properties at cost less any provision for impairment.
-The Company undertakes periodic reviews of its mineral properties for indicators of impairment, and if identified would further review the carrying values of the applicable mineral properties to determine if their carrying values may exceed their fair value.
-In undertaking the initial review for indicators of impairment, and also any subsequent review of a mineral property's carrying value, management of the Company is required to make significant judgements and estimates.
-These judgments and estimates are subject to various risks and uncertainties, which may ultimately have an effect on the expected recoverability of the carrying values of the mineral properties.
+The Company undertakes periodic reviews of its mineral properties for indicators of impairment, which requires the Company to exercise key judgements, including but not limited to, the Company's right to explore the mineral property, whether the Company has further plans or budgets for substantive expenditures for the ongoing exploration and evaluation of the mineral property, the impact of exploration and evaluation results to date with respect to the mineral property, and the likelihood that the carrying value of the mineral property will be recovered in the future through development or sale of the asset.
+If indicators of impairment are identified, the Company would further review the carrying values of the applicable mineral properties to determine if their carrying values may exceed their fair value, which also requires the Company to make significant judgments and estimates.
+The judgments and estimates mentioned above are subject to various risks and uncertainties, which may ultimately have an effect on the expected recoverability of the carrying values of the mineral properties.